wendyverdonk93/docs/content/payments/integrations/ecommerce-platforms/magento2/_index.md

 ### Stock handling

-If you have disabled MSI in Magento 2, to disable the MultiSafepay MSI module, use the following command:
+When you disable MSI in Magento 2, you must also disable the MultiSafepay MSI module using the following command:
 ```
 php bin/magento module:disable MultiSafepay_ConnectMSI
 ```